• Skip to primary navigation

 Serving Suggestions

-For an easy lunch, this soft naan is delicious slathered with hummus and topped with avocado slices.
-It's also amazing topped with chickpea salad and sweet relish.
+For an easy lunch, enjoy this soft naan slathered with hummus and topped with avocado slices.
+It's also delicious topped with chickpea salad and a spoonful of sweet relish.

-This easy vegan naan is the perfect appetizer when paired with spinach artichoke dip.
+This easy vegan naan also makes the perfect appetizer when paired with spinach artichoke dip.

-And recently, I've been making easy flatbread pizzas for dinner!
-Simply top the naan with marinara sauce and your choice of toppings for individual vegan pizzas!
+Lately, I've been using it to make quick flatbread pizzas for dinner.
+Top the naan with marinara sauce and your favorite toppings for easy individual vegan pizzas!

 3 vegan naan stacked on a black plate with a gray towel.

-Store any leftover bread in a sealed bag or storage container at room temperature for up to 3 days.
-After that, it is best to store it in the freezer.
+Store any leftover naan in a sealed bag or airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+For longer storage, freeze it.

-I love having warm vegan naan on hand which is why I created this recipe to make up to 8 flatbreads.
-When I know I'm not going to use them all I freeze a portion of the dough or any leftover naan.
+I love having warm vegan naan on hand, which is why this recipe makes up to 8 flatbreads.
+If I know I won't use them all, I freeze either a portion of the dough or the cooked naan for later.

-To thaw the dough. bring the frozen naan dough to room temperature on the counter for about 2-3 hours.
-Proceed with the cooking instructions in the recipe card below.
+Place the frozen dough on the counter and let it come to room temperature for 2-3 hours.
+Then proceed with the cooking instructions in the recipe card below.

 • Don't add too much flour.
-This is very important to remember.
-Adding too much flour will cause the cooked naan to become dense and tough.
-The dough consistency should be slightly sticky, but smooth and still hold a ball shape.
+This is the most important tip for making soft, fluffy vegan naan.
+Too much flour can make it dense and tough.
+The dough should be smooth and slightly sticky while still holding its shape.

 We'd love to hear from you!